olibartfast/computer-vision-lab/Readme.md

 # Computer Vision Lab

-A comprehensive collection of computer vision algorithms, techniques, and implementations covering fundamental to advanced topics in the field.

-**Who is this for?** Researchers, students, and practitioners working on computer vision projects.
-This repository bridges classical computer vision with modern deep learning approaches, providing modular examples and implementations.

-**What's inside?** From basic image processing and feature detection to cutting-edge neural rendering and SLAM systems.
-Each section includes both theoretical foundations and practical implementations.
+This repository, which is still a work in progress, serves as a reference guide and outline covering the fundamentals and techniques of computer vision.
+Topics range from basic image processing and feature detection to cutting-edge neural rendering and SLAM systems.

 ## 📁 Repository Structure